 Once a fortified city, Old Montreal is today a safe and vibrant community of hotels, restaurants, boutiques, rich in 17th & 18th history and charm - truly unique in North America.

-Old Montreal can be explored easily in a day, but in order to truly appreciate this neighborhood and visit some of its attractions, you may need more time.
+Old Montreal has plenty of things to do and can be explored easily in a day, but in order to truly appreciate this neighborhood and visit some of its attractions, you may need more time.

 Intriguing and educational highlights include the Point Calliere Museum, which explores the history of Montreal through archaeological studies and artifacts, and Notre Dame Basilica, which was completed in 1829 and has a unique light and sound show that recounts the history of Old Montreal and the church.